citp/privacy-policy-historical/b/ba/ban/bankexamsindia.com.md

-> *The following text is extracted and transformed from the bankexamsindia.com privacy policy that was archived on 2011-11-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101224545id_/http%3A//www.bankexamsindia.com/p/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the bankexamsindia.com privacy policy that was archived on 2012-05-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120510232139id_/http%3A//www.bankexamsindia.com/p/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy - Bank Jobs in India
+# Privacy Policy

 **Bankexamsindia.com respects your privacy**